top of page

 a.
 Authorise expenditures as approved in the budget, subject to:

 i.
-Amount equal or less than USD5,000 (US Five Thousand Dollars) or its equivalent may be approved by the President together with the Chair or the Treasurer;
+An amount equal or less than USD5,000 (US Dollars five thousand) or its equivalent as approved by the President together with the Chair or the Treasurer;

 c.
 Sign all contracts as approved by the Board.